AllskyTeam/allsky/README.md

 <!-- some of the changes haven't been made as of June 3, 2022, but should be for the next release -->
 * version **v2022.MM.DD**:
 	* Allsky package:
-		* Several settings were added and can be modified in the WebUI:
+		* New settings available in the WebUI:
 			* **Max Auto-Exposure** for day and night.
 When using auto exposure, exposure times will not exceed this number.
 			* **Max Auto-Gain** for day and night.
 When using auto gain, gain values will not exceed this number.
 			* **Auto White Balance**, **Red Balance**, and **Blue Balance** are now available for day and night.
-			* **Frames to Skip** for day and night determine how many initial auto exposure frames to ignore when starting Allsky during the day and night, while the auto exposure algorithm hones in on the correct exposure.
-These frames are often over or under exposed so not worth saving.
+			* **Frames to Skip** for day and night determine how many initial auto exposure frames to ignore when starting Allsky, while the auto exposure algorithm hones in on the correct exposure.
+These frames are often over or under exposed so not worth saving anyhow.
+			* **Consistent Delays** determines whether or not the time between the start of exposures will be consistent (current behavior) or not.
+When enabled, the time between images is the maximum exposure plus the delay you set.
+			* **External Overlays** determines if the text overlay (exposure, time, etc.) should be done in the capture program or by an external program that has **significanly** more capabilities (see below).  **NOTE**: the default will change to the external program in a feature release, and after that the "internal" overlay will be removed.
+			* **Cooling** and **Target Temp.** (ZWO only) now have separate settings for day and night.
 			* **Aggression** (ZWO only) determines how much of a calculated exposure change should be applied.
 This helps smooth out brightness changes, for example, when a car's headlights appear in one frame.
 			* **Gamma** (ZWO only) changes the contrast of an image.
 It is only supported by a few cameras; for those that don't, the `AUTO_STRETCH` setting can produce a similar effect.
 			* **Offset** (ZWO only) adds about 1/10th the specified amount to each pixel, thereby brightening the whole image.
 Setting this too high causes the image to turn gray.
 			* **Mean Target** (RPi only) for day and night.
 This specifies the mean target brightness (0.0 (pure black) to 1.0 (pure white)) when in auto exposure mode and works best if auto gain is also enabled.
 			* **Mean Threshold** (RPi only).
 This specifies how close the actual mean brightness must be to the **Mean Target**.
 For example, if **Mean Target** is 0.5 and **Mean Threshold** is 0.1, the actual mean can vary between 0.4 and 0.6 (0.5 +/- 0.1).
 		* "Mini" timelapse videos can be created that contain a user-configurable number of the most recent images.
 This allows you to continually see the recent sky conditions.
-These "mini" timelapse videos are updated every frame.
-		* The camera-checking algorithm was improved, resulting in fewer failures.
+		* Settings can be specified in a configuration file via a new "-config file" option to the capture programs.
+In the future this will allow allsky to simply re-read the settings rather than re-starting when you change settings in the WebUI.
 		* If the camera isn't found, a notification message stating that is displayed.
-		* Settings are checked for validity (for example, a valid **Brightness* value was specified) and messages added to the log if there are problems; critical errors cause the program to stop until they are fixed.
+		* Settings are checked for validity (for example, a valid **Brightness** value was specified) and messages added to the log if there are problems; critical errors cause the program to stop until they are fixed.
 		* Latitude and longitude can now be specified as either a decimal number (e.g., 32.29) or with N, S, E, W (e.g., 32.29N).
 The Allsky Website will always display with N, S, E, or W.
 		* Sanity checking is done on crop and image resize settings before performing those actions.
 For example, sizes must be positive, even numbers, and the crop area must fit within the image.
 		* Sanity checking is done on Allsky Map data, for example, the URLs are reachable from the Internet.